wdporter/acim/text/1-the-meaning-of-miracles/v-wholeness-and-spirit/index.md

 ---

-6.&emsp;The miracle is a sign that the mind has chosen to be led by me in Christ’s service.
+6. The miracle is a sign that the mind has chosen to be led by me in Christ’s service.
 ²The abundance of Christ is the natural result of choosing to follow Him.
 ³All shallow roots must be uprooted, because they are not deep enough to sustain you.
 ⁴The illusion that shallow roots can be deepened, and thus made to hold, is one of the distortions on which the reverse of the Golden Rule rests.